c0c0n3/source-watcher/docs/arch/intro.md

 Each file declares a desired instantiation and runtime configuration for some of the services in a specified OSM cluster.
-Collectively, the files at a given Git revision describe the deployment state of the these services at a certain point in time.
+Collectively, the files at a given Git revision describe the deployment state of these services at a certain point in time.
 OSM Ops monitors the Git repository in order to automatically reconcile the desired deployment state with the actual live state of the OSM cluster.
 OSM Ops is implemented as a [Kubernetes][k8s] operator that plugs into the [FluxCD][flux] framework in order to leverage the rich Kubernetes/FluxCD GitOps